39dotyt/cognitive-modeling/README.md

 # cognitive-modeling

-Cognitive Modeling tool written for Kuban State Agrarian University.
+Cognitive Modeling tool written for Kuban State Agrarian University using Electron, Angular2 and TypeScript.